yandex-cloud/terraform-provider-yandex/docs/resources/serverless_container.md

 * `image.0.digest` - Digest of image that will be deployed as Yandex Cloud Serverless Container.
 If presented, should be equal to digest that will be resolved at server side by URL.
 Container will be updated on digest change even if `image.0.url` stays the same.
 If field not specified then its value will be computed.
 * `image.0.command` - List of commands for Yandex Cloud Serverless Container
 * `image.0.args` - List of arguments for Yandex Cloud Serverless Container
-* `image.0.environment` - A set of key/value environment variable pairs for Yandex Cloud Serverless Container
+* `image.0.environment` - A set of key/value environment variable pairs for Yandex Cloud Serverless Container.
+Each key must begin with a letter (A-Z, a-z).

 * `log_options` - Options for logging from Yandex Cloud Serverless Container